- Class: Aves (Birds)

 Watch our California condors daily on Condor Cam!

 Thanks to the conservation-breeding program, within 20 years the population of California condors grew to almost 200 birds.
-It took a variety of techniques developed by scientists and bird keepers to do this.
+It took a variety of techniques developed by scientists and wildlife care specialists to do this.
 Eggs were removed from condor nests, encouraging the females to lay replacement eggs.
 The removed eggs were placed in incubators for hatching.
 To make the hand-raised condors feel like their parents were raising them, the newly hatched chicks were fed and cared for using adult look-alike condor puppets and placed with mentor condors to learn social skills.
 Taped sounds of adult condors were played to the chicks as well.

 Along with our Mexican partners, Secretaría de Medio Ambiente y Recursos Naturales, Instituto Nacional de Ecología, and COSTA SALVAJE, we have been managing a long-term program to restore the California condor to a fifth site in the Sierra San Pedro Martír Mountains of northern Baja California, Mexico, where it went extinct sometime in the mid-1950s, likely for the same reasons we nearly lost the condor in the United States: shooting, collisions with man-made objects, and lead poisoning.
 In 2012, we were delighted to see the first condor to successfully fledge in Baja California.

 Continued threats.
-Appreciation and protection of the condors' wild habitat is crucial for their ongoing survival.
+Appreciation and protection of the condors' habitat is crucial for their ongoing survival.
 This is not always an easy task.
 Their main threat these days comes from environmental toxins, predominantly lead.
-When they eat animals that have been shot, the condors end up accidentally consuming the bullet/shot as well.
+When they eat wildlife that have been shot, the condors end up accidentally consuming the bullet/shot as well.
 Since lead is a very soft metal, it can be digested and absorbed into the bloodstream, resulting in lead poisoning.
 Switching to lead-free ammunition can greatly aid the California condors' recovery.
 In fact, our pathologists have shown that lead poisoning is the only significant cause of mortality for adult condors, providing the scientific foundation for legislation to phase out lead ammunition in California.

 Power-line collisions, indiscriminate shooting, museum and egg collecting have taken their toll over the years as well.
-Condors need strong and consistent winds to achieve their soaring flight and to move around their habitat with energetic efficiency while searching for the widely dispersed animal carcasses that comprise their diet.
-We use a number of techniques to monitor the birds including radio telemetry, satellite GPS telemetry, and good-old binoculars and telescopes.
+Condors need strong and consistent winds to achieve their soaring flight and to move around their habitat with energetic efficiency while searching for the widely dispersed carcasses that comprise their diet.
+We use a number of techniques to monitor and protect the birds including radio telemetry, satellite GPS telemetry, and good-old binoculars and telescopes.
 We not only study where they go and what they do, but also how they get there.
 By positioning a dozen remote sensing weather stations throughout their range, we will eventually better understand how they make decisions of when and where to fly.

 For example, sites for proposed wind-energy developments may pose a risk to condor populations because the strong winds that are attractive to condors are also attractive to companies planning to install wind turbines.
-Our research can help reduce the risk of condors being injured by turbines by ensuring that they are situated at a safe distance from the major condor travel routes identified by our study.
+Our work can help reduce the risk of condors being injured by turbines by ensuring that they are situated at a safe distance from the major condor travel routes identified by our study.